computablelabs/compspec/TopLevelSpec.md

 The market is responsible for maintaining record of which queries have accessed which datapoints.
 The backend system will report datapoints accessed by a given query to the market.

 - `Market.report_listings_accessed(query_i)`: Called by backend system after running a query.
 This information is stored on-chain.
 For reasons of gas, this may just be a simple count; each listing may maintain a simple count field which is incremented for each additional query that accesses it.
 (See also discussion in #32 around pricing)

+## Case Studies

+Thus far, we've discussed the Computable protocol in the abstract.
+In this section, we walk through a few case studies of different types of data markets that can be constructed using the Computable protocol.

+### Censorship Resistant Data Markets

+It is possible to build data markets that are resistant to censorship efforts.

+![alt text][censorship_resistant_data_markets]

+[censorship_resistant_data_markets]: Censorship_Resistant_Data_Markets.png "Censorship Resistant Data Markets"